 Dental Implants – What Can Go Wrong?

-The use of dental implants in dentistry has been a very successful procedure.
+Dental implants in dentistry have become a highly successful dental procedure.
 Most studies show that dental implants have a success rate of around 96-98% when placed properly.
 Dental implants have become a highly reliable procedure for the replacement of lost teeth.
 This means, almost all patients who undergo the procedure for dental

 implants with a highly competent surgeon, will have success.
 What about the other 2-4%?
-What can go wrong?
+What can go wrong with dental implants?

 Possible Dental Implants Complications

 -Failed Integration of Dental Implants - This occurs when the bone does not grow and fuse between the threads of the implant.
 This fusion of bone to dental implant is called osseointegration.
 If this does not occur, the dental implants will not function properly,will become uncomfortable, become loose, or come out completely.
 To reduce this risk, your dental surgeon will evaluate the quality and density of the jaw bone prior to surgery.
 This will help to only place dental implants in areas where there is a highly predictable success rate.
 If osseointegration does not take place, the dental implants can be removed, and surgery can be attempted again once the area has fully healed.